20 Implementing complex agents

 end

-Finally, we add a new procedure that apply random (normally-distributed) mutations to all traits separately:
+We add a new procedure that apply random (normally-distributed) mutations to all traits separately and call it in the update-settlements procedure:

 to mutate-traits